 As aircraft depend on the flow of air over and under their wings to generate lift.
-There is a need to measure that airflow so that the speed through the air can be shown to the pilot on the instrument panel.
+There is off course a need to measure that airflow so that the speed through the air can be shown to the pilot on the instrument panel.
 The same also applies for indication of altitude and vertical speed.

 With this information the pilot can keep the aircraft flying at the correct speed and land at the slowest speed possible without overrunning the runway and damaging more than his or her pride.

 The pitot static system measures this airflow and static/dynamic pressure for presentation to the pilot on several of the basic flight instruments.
 This page takes a look at how this is accomplished.

 Air pressure is measured by two sensors: the static port and pitot tube.
 On some aircraft these are integrated into one probe and others have more than one static port to equalize pressure differences around the fuselage.
 These pressure differences occur due to slip / skid by the aircraft and/or turbulence and changes in wind direction (wind sheer).

 The air exerts a pressure equally in all directions at any point in the atmosphere, this is called static pressure.
 This pressure results from the weight of the air molecules above that point and it decreases with a gain in altitude.
 This is how an altimeter operates.